Nobuaki Kanazawa was born in May 1972 and is the eldest of three sons of Hirokazu Kanazawa Soke, founder of SKIF.

-However upon entering Taishō University, he decided to practise karate more seriously.
+However upon entering Taishō University, he decided to practice karate more seriously.
 He found his natural talent in Karate and started to compete and won many notable championships over the years.

 He was a five times winner of the SKIF Japan National Championships from 1996 up to 2000 and won the silver medal in kumite at the SKIF World Championships in Yokōhama/Japan in 1994.
 In the year 2000 he won his biggest title at the SKIF World Championships in Bali/Indonesia, not only winning the heavy-weight kumite gold medal but also winning the Grand Champion title.